alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 It may not flatten a relational architecture into reusable aesthetics.

-#### 5. Amplify without absorption.
+#### 6. Amplify without absorption.

-An institution, company, model, platform, or audience may amplify a line.
+An institution, company, model, platform, audience, or community may amplify a line.

 Amplification does not create ownership.